tprasadtp/ubuntu-post-install/README.md

 ### Install pip packages

 This will install system wide python packages using pip.
-There are two lists. `pip.list` and `pip3.list` for python 2.7 and python 3 respectively.
+There are two lists. `pip.list` and `pip3.list` for python 2 and python 3 respectively.
 Pre requisite is that python-pip package is pre installed, If not , will be installed anyway.

 - The list files follow similar configuration as package list files.
 One item per line.

+> Dont mix Python 3 packages with Python 2 packages.

 ### Purge Unwanted Packages